A-Iskakov/django-geojson-app/readme.md

 An example application to work with polygons in geojson data
 ===================================

-Works on Python 3.7 with Django 2.2.
+Works on Python 3.7 with Django 2.2/ Django REST Framework 3.
 Fast search querying geodata provided by PostgreSQL 11 with PostGIS Test service using PostMan, here is <a href="https://documenter.getpostman.com/view/5037826/S1TSYeXJ" target="_blank">sample documentation</a>